7 Biota

 Recording vegetation during soil survey can reveal relationships between soil and vegetation community composition and structure.

-Two main options are available in New Zealand for recording vegetation data in a soils context.
+Three options are available in New Zealand for recording vegetation data in a soils context.

 - A detailed assessment of vegetation at a soil site can be made using the RECCE standard (Hurst et al. 2022).
 This is the method used by the NZ National Vegetation Survey, and it allows creation of a complete record of vegetation structure and species assemblage.
 Some elements of the RECCE standard have been adopted elsewhere in this manual, where relevant to describing the landscape and land surface (Section 4.4, Section 11.3).
 Note that considerable botanical experience is needed to apply the full RECCE standard correctly.